"Start here" page for programming: a general FAQ

 Q: I can follow coding tutorials, but I can't code basic things on my own.

 It means you have gaps.
-Do you learned the language syntax?
+Do you learn the language syntax?
 For example, if you can't write a function to calculate something, divide the task into subtasks.

 - Do I know how to write a function in this language?
 If not, google how.